Here’s another thing Russell Wilson and Pete Carroll have in common with Tom Brady and Bill Belichick

 Even so, it’s hard to think he is going anywhere in the next three years.

 This story isn’t mere media noise.
-It is clear there is tension between the coach and the quarterback — tension that may never be completely quelled.
+It is clear there is tension between the coach and the quarterback — tension that might never be completely quelled.
 But as was the case with Brady and Belichick, Wilson and Carroll will prioritize winning over personal beef.

-Seattle’s offense may never quite jell with Russell’s desires, and his influence may be limited.
+Seattle’s offense might never quite jell with Russell’s desires, and his influence may be limited.
 But victories will silence all the noise we’re hearing this offseason — and there are likely lots of victories to come.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.